 At the time Rev. Harris heeded the call to minister to the Unitarian Universalist Fellowship of Boulder, 86 members and 15 children attended on a regular basis.
-One of Rev. Harris’s priorities focused on creating a caring community through religious education programs and hiring a part-time office manager and singers director.
+One of Rev. Harris’s priorities was to create a caring community through religious education programs, and hiring a part-time office manager and singers director.

 We continued to add more programs as our congregation grew: the annual auction, adult religious education programs, Fellowship Singers, and more began to shape our congregation.
 In 2001, the congregation chose their vision: bringing love and reason to life.

-After renting space in Boulder for many years,the Fellowship attained its long-term goal to purchase our current spiritual home in Lafayette in 2004.
-Rev. Bill Sinkford, UUA President, preached at the Dedication service March 6 of that year.
-In Fall 2005, we began to hold two services per Sunday.
+After renting space in Boulder for many years, in 2004 the Fellowship attained its long-term goal of purchasing our own spiritual home, which we encountered in Lafayette.
+Rev. Bill Sinkford, UUA President, preached at the Dedication service March 6, 2004.
+In the Fall of 2005, we began to hold two services per Sunday.

-Rev. Catharine Harris retired July 1, 2006.
+Rev. Catharine Harris retired on July 1, 2006.
 Before that, the congregation voted to make her minister emerita, an honor granted to UU ministers for long and meritorious service to a congregation.
-Arthur G. Severance acted as interim minister for the 2006-07 calendar year before Rev. Lydia Ferrante-Roseberry became minister effective August 1, 2007.
+Arthur G. Severance acted as interim minister for the 2006-07 calendar year before Rev. Lydia Ferrante-Roseberry was called and became minister effective August 1, 2007.